This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place all of the ingredients except the wonton wrappers in a food processor and pulse to form a chunky paste.
+- Place all of the ingredients except the wonton wrappers in a food processor (affiliate link) and pulse to form a chunky paste.
 Remove and place in a medium sized bowl.

 - Place 1 heaping tablespoon of the mixture in the wonton wrapper and press the edges together to form half moons.
 Repeat with remaining mixture and wonton wrappers.